sasadangelo/vps/README.md

 Prerequisites for this project is [Vagrant](https://www.vagrantup.com/) that can be used to deploy your Wordpress stack in local on a remote VPS.
 For a local installation you need [Virtual Box](https://www.virtualbox.org/) installed on your local machine.

-## Local Virtual Machine with Wordpress website
+## Wordpress on Local Virtual Machine

 Once all prerequisites are up and running run the following commands.